ink-feather-org/trait-cast-rs/README.md

 To make this work you must:
 1. Add `#[derive(TraitcastableAny)]` to your struct/enum/union.
 2. Specify all *target* traits you want to be able to downcast to in the `traitcast_targets(Trait1, Trait2, ...)` attribute.
-This macro can be applied to structs, enums and unions.
-It implements the `TraitcastableAny` trait for your struct, enum or union.

 Note: No modifications on the *target* traits are necessary.
 Which allows you to downcast to traits of other libraries you don't control.